hugopendlebury/gribtoarrow/readme.md

 Or...

-Open a terminal being in the project folder, run
+Open a terminal and cd into the project folder then run

 mkdir build
 cd build